 Toddlers

 Our nurturing environment provides the structure that allows our toddlers to grow and learn while feeling safe and comfortable in a rich educational environment.
-In the Young Toddler Classroom the children are introduced to a structured class routine.
-The routine is flexible and is adjusted to meet the needs of each individual toddlers while meeting their demands as a whole.
+In the Young Toddler Classroom, the children are introduced to a structured class routine.
+The routine is flexible and is adjusted to meet the needs of each individual toddler while meeting their demands as a whole.
 They begin to eat, sleep, and play at the same time.
 A schedule allows predictability and a feeling of security among the toddlers.

 We offer hands on projects, structured learning, and problem solving to strengthen your toddler’s development in language, fine and gross motor skills, creativity and social interaction.
 Toddlers are testing their boundaries and are extremely active.